thouska/spotpy/README.md

 	pip install spotpy

-Or, after downloading the source code and making sure python is in your path:
+Or, after downloading the [source code](hhttps://pypi.python.org/pypi/spotpy "source code") and making sure python is in your OS path:

 	python setup.py install